Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 #### Right now
 - Bugs and small things (there is always bugs and small things...)
+- F1 takes you to the wiki page for the current window (does not work if a Node that supports text input is focused (enabled or not))

 #### Higher priority things to do
 - Settings window for picking another language than the detected one or